 If the number of requests was insufficient during the training, then you can restart it and use the requests from the previous sample.
 To do this, follow these steps:

 [timestamp] is the date of creation of a backup copy of the training sample created by Nemesida AI MLC before starting the model construction, in

 # mv /opt/mlc/ml/backup/example.com.d_1613587613 /opt/mlc/ml/example.com.d

 To copy the behavioral model to another virtual host, click and select the virtual host for which the behavioral model will be copied.

 In case of incorrect training of behavioral models or significant changes in the web application that lead to a lot of false positives, it is recommended to delete the models.
 To delete a model, select the desired model and click .

-Nemesida WAF Cabinet allows to create signature exclusion rules and advanced request blocking rules.
+The Personal account allows you to create signature exclusion rules and advanced request blocking rules.
 To go to the rules management section, go to the section .

-an exception rule is intended to exclude request processing using a rule.
-Detailed instructions for creating exclusion rules are available in corresponding section.
+An exception rule is intended to exclude a request from processing using a rule.

 To create a rule, click on the

 When drawing up an exception rule, you must specify: